Best Foods for Brain Health in Seniors: A Comprehensive Guide

 Berries like blueberries, strawberries, and blackberries contain antioxidants called flavonoids.
 These compounds help reduce oxidative stress and inflammation in the brain.
 Research shows that regular berry consumption can improve memory and delay brain aging.

-Add fresh or frozen berries to breakfast cereals, yogurt, or smoothies
+Add fresh or frozen berries to breakfast cereals, yogurt, or smoothies.

-Even a small daily serving can provide cognitive benefits
+Even a small daily serving can provide cognitive benefits.

 Leafy Green Vegetables